Global Knowledge Network

 Professor Eileen Baldry

-Professor Eileen Baldry is Chair of Criminology in Social Sciences, at UNSW Australian.
+Professor Eileen Baldry is Chair of Criminology in Social Sciences, at UNSW Sydney.
 She has pioneered multidisciplinary research and teaching in social justice and equity across social policy, criminology, disability studies, housing and homelessness, Indigenous studies and international, social and community development.
 In particular, Eileen’s teaching, research and publications focus on social justice matters including mental health and cognitive disability in the criminal justice system; education, training and employment for prisoners and ex-prisoners; homelessness and transition from prison; Indigenous social work; community development and social housing; and disability services.
 Professor Baldry was awarded NSW Justice Medal for improving access to justice for vulnerable people.
 She was shortlisted in the category of Innovation in the 2016 Australian Financial Review's 100 Women of Influence.

 Nina McDermott is Head of the English Language Centre at King's College London and has overall responsibility for all programmes run by the Centre.
 She has worked for many years in the fields of EFL, EAP and Business English in both the UK and Europe.
 Her current research interests are in the fields of learner autonomy and effective learning in a higher education environment.